Elena Delle Donne: College career

 Following an outstanding prep career during which she became the most highly touted women's basketball recruit since Candace Parker, Delle Donne received a basketball scholarship from the University of Connecticut.
-However, in early June 2008, Delle Donne abruptly dropped out of Connecticut's summer school program after just two days in Storrs.
+However, in early June 2008, Delle Donne abruptly dropped out of Connecticut's summer school program after just two days.
 Delle Donne was very close to her family, especially her older sister, Lizzie, who has cerebral palsy and is blind and deaf.
 She was not ready to be separated from her family.
 Gene, Elena's brother and the middle child of the Delle Donne family, stated in a 2012 ESPN story on his younger sister:

 Her relationship with Lizzie is huge.
 It's so close.
 It's a big reason why she is such a homebody who came home from UConn, because she craves to be around Lizzie and to experience Lizzie grabbing her and sniffing her and just spend quality time with her.

 A week after leaving Connecticut, Delle Donne said by telephone from her home in Wilmington that she has "a lot of personal issues to fix.
 Only my family understands what's going on.
 Right now I am going to take a long personal break."
 She took a similar break prior to the 2007–08 season in high school.

 On August 16, 2008, Delle Donne announced she would not accept the scholarship due to burnout, and instead decided to enroll at the University of Delaware and join their volleyball team as a walk-on.
 She played middle hitter at UD for the 2008–09 season.
 The 2008 Delaware Blue Hens finished their season with a record of 19–16.
 They were 9–5 in their conference (Colonial Athletic Association) and won the conference tournament.
 They earned a spot in the NCAA Tournament, but lost to Oregon in the first round.
 Delle Donne did not continue on the volleyball team in 2009, but joined the basketball team.

 On June 2, 2009, Delle Donne announced that she would play basketball for the Blue Hens in the 2009–10 season as a redshirt freshman.
 In 2012, ESPN writer Graham Hays said about her return to the sport "it cannot be complete coincidence that it came the year Gene returned to Delaware and went to work for his dad's company."
 In a 2016 interview with ESPN, Delle Donne also recalled a trip she took during the summer of 2009 to the school that Lizzie was attending.
 While there, she met another woman at the school, a basketball fan who used a wheelchair due to cerebral palsy, who told her, "Elena, do everything you can with your abilities, just like we do."